A relational description of higher commutators in Mal'cev varieties: Introduction

-If an algebra is $k$-supernilpotent for some $k$ we say shortly that is it supernilpotent.
-Though supernilpotence is in general stronger notion then nilpotence.
-However in groups both notions coincide; every $k$-nilpotent group is also $k$-supernilpotent.
-Supernilpotent algebras share some properties of nilpotent groups, in particular a~Mal'cev algebra is supernilpotent if and only if it is product of prime-order supernilpotent algebras \cite{am10}.
-It has been shown in \cite{am13a} that there are two expansions of the same group that are both 2-supernilpotent, but the join of their clones isn't.
-In this paper we establish additional properties to ensure that the join of two $k$-supernilpotent clones sharing the same Mal'cev operation is again $k$-supernilpotent.
+If an algebra is $k$-supernilpotent for some $k$ we say that is it supernilpotent.
+For general algebras supernilpotence is a~strictly stronger notion then nilpotence; i.e., there is a~nilpotent algebra which is not supernilpotent.
+However, this is not the case in the variety of groups where both notions coincide.
+Therefore supernilpotent algebras can be viewed as ~natural generalization of nilpotent groups.
+They also share several properties with nilpotent groups, in particular a~Mal'cev algebra of finite type is supernilpotent if and only if it is a~product of prime power order supernilpotent algebras \cite{am10}.
+It has been shown in \cite{am13a} that there are two expansions of the same group that are both 2-supernilpotent, but the clone given as the join of their clones is not.
+In this paper we establish additional properties to ensure that the join of two $k$-supernilpotent clones sharing a~Mal'cev operation is $k$-supernilpotent.